Manaslu Base Camp Trek Itinerary

 Day 06: Trek from Jagat to Deng [1,860m]: 6 - 7 Hrs

 Today, we trek to the hilly village of Deng, and stunning landscapes, dense sub-tropical forests, and small rivers brighten the trail.
 The trail climbs onto a rocky ridge heading to Salleri, continuing to Ghatta Khola crossing Sirdibas.
-Chasing the trail through somewhat leveled millet fields and pathways, we reach Ekle Bhatti and head along Budhi Gandaki River before finally settling down at Deng.
+Chasing the trail through somewhat leveled millet fields and pathways, we reach Ekle Bhatti and head along the Budhi Gandaki River before finally settling down at Deng.
 Overnight stay at Deng.

 Day 07: Trek from Deng to Namrung [2,630m]: 6 - 7 Hrs